Adam Cassar

 Overview of OpenBullet

-OpenBullet is an automation suite that provides capabilities for scraping and parsing data, and automated penetration testing.
-It is most commonly utilised by bot developers for automated attacks, such as credential stuffing.
-Released under the MIT open-source license on Github, it is now in its second version, OpenBullet2, which as of March 2023, had over 1.1K stars and was forked roughly 370 times.
+OpenBullet is an automation suite for scraping, parsing data, and automated penetration testing.
+It is commonly used by bot developers for automated attacks, including credential stuffing.
+Released under the MIT open-source licence on GitHub, it is now in its second version, OpenBullet2, which, as of March 2023, had over 1.1K stars and was forked roughly 370 times.

-It is particularly favoured by individuals with limited programming knowledge due to its ease of use and third party plugins.
-The tool comes with different configurations which guide the actions to perform on a website, which can be easily found online.
+It is particularly favoured by people with limited programming knowledge because it is easy to use and supports third-party plugins.
+The tool uses configurations that define the actions to perform on a website, and those configurations are easy to find online.

 Types of Actions with OpenBullet

-The possible actions that can be performed with OpenBullet are categorised based on the framework and library used.
-Here are the three types of actions:
+The actions OpenBullet can perform are categorised by the framework and library used.
+There are three broad types:

 1. Browser Actions: Open or close tabs, maximise or minimise the browser window, and more.